akvorado/akvorado/docs/design.md

 ## Flow representation

-The flow representation is encoded in the [`flow.proto`](/api/v0/flow.proto) file.
+The flow representation is encoded in a versioned `flow-*.proto` file.
 Any information that could change with time is embedded in the flow.
 This includes for example interface names and speeds, as well.
 This ensures that older data are not processed using incorrect mappings.

+Each time the schema changes, we issue a new `flow-*.proto` file, update the schema version and a new Kafka topic will be used.
+This ensures we do not mix different schemas in a single topic.

 ## Programming design